-Plan Holders including EWEB, the Springfield Utility Board (SUB), and Rainbow Water District.
+Plan Holders including EWEB, the Springfield Utility Board and Rainbow Water District.
 Natural hazard mitigation is defined as permanently reducing or alleviating the losses of life, property, and injury resulting from natural hazards through long and short-term strategies.
-The NHMP for Lane County was most recently updated in 2023.
+The NHMP was most recently updated in 2020 and is due for revision and subsequent EWEB Board adoption in 2025.